Natural Abundance Programs

 Come into our Eco-Center to discover how to build your own bookshelf garden.
 Vertical gardening is an innovative and exciting way to add green space to the urban landscape and to connect city residents with natural abundance.
 Our volunteers have also built a few vertical gardens that we are selling in our gift shop.
 Watch our vertical bookshelf garden video!

-Clean Wave – Hair, Fur fleece and Oil Spill Clean-up
+Clean Wave – Hair, fur, fleece clippings for Oil Spill Clean-up [1999-Present]

 Chitapampa Alpaca Fleece Factory – 2013-Present